AliElbassuony/TryHackMe/Pre Security/Network Fundmentals/README.md

 #### Bus Topology
 ----

+### OSI (Open Systems Interconnection) Model

+- is a standardised model which we use to demonstrate the theory behind computer networking.

+### Application Layer

+- provides networking options to programs running on a computer.
+- It works almost exclusively with applications
+- providing an interface for them to use in order to transmit data.
+- passes data down to Presentation Layer

+### Presentation

+-

 ### Broadcasting

 - in computer network is a group communication, where a sender sends data to receivers simultaneously.